Elenadisa/PhenCo/README.md

 ### Input file format

 A confidentially agreements necessary to use the DECIPHER patient data.
-There is a test file with an example of the format that the input file must have (test_input.txt)
+There is a test file with an example of the format that the input file must have (test_input.txt).
+With this file only the the first two parts of the workflow can be executed.

 ## Usage

 PhenCo workflow consists in three scripts:
 **I lauch_build_networks.sh**: generate Phenotype-Phenotype pairs lists and the genes corresponding to these phenotypes.
 It execute an autoflow template *build_networks.af*.
-**I launch_analayse_network.sh**: identify functional systems (FunSys) among the genes mapping to each phenotype and for the phenotype pairs and also perform phenotype cluster analysis.
+**II launch_analayse_network.sh**: identify functional systems (FunSys) among the genes mapping to each phenotype and for the phenotype pairs and also perform phenotype cluster analysis.
 It execute an autoflow template *analyse_network.af*.
-**II get_comparative_results.sh**: generates html reports with workflow results.
+**III get_comparative_results.sh**: generates html reports with workflow results.

 ### Defining input/output paths.